Deltares/CoSMoS/docs/source/manual/meteo.rst

 CoSMoS gets the meteo data in two steps:

 - Download
-    If the keyword *get_meteo* is set to True (see :py:class:`cosmos.cosmos.CoSMoS`), meteo data are downloaded from a webserver.
+    If the keyword *get_meteo* is set to True (see :py:class:`cosmos.CoSMoS`), meteo data are downloaded from a webserver.
 The following datasets can be downloaded automatically:

    .. list-table::
       :widths: 30 70